Identification of inertial modes in the solar convection zone: Discussion

 \section{Discussion}

 The inclusion of turbulent viscous diffusion in our model give us the ability to discern which eigenmodes are more likely to be excited, although it does not tell us anything about the excitation mechanism itself.
 As explained earlier, we have tuned the Ekman number $E$ in order to match the mean damping rate of the $m=8,\ldots,14$ eigenmodes in the main branch with one-half of the mean line width of the observed HFR waves.
-This amounts to an effective viscosity $\nu_\mathrm{eff}\simeq 146\,\mathrm{km}^2/\mathrm{s}$.
+This amounts to an effective viscosity $\nu_\mathrm{eff}\simeq 146\,\mathrm{km}^2/\mathrm{s}$. {Such relatively large viscosity prevents the appearance of thin internal shear layers that would otherwise appear at low viscosity, ultimately rendering the modes singular in the limit of vanishing viscosity \citep{rieutord2001}}.
 There is no direct way of measuring the value of the effective viscosity in the solar interior.
-As a matter of fact, it may be anisotropic and scale dependent.
 However, observational and theoretical estimates of the turbulent magnetic diffusivity at the solar surface find values of the order of $100\,\mathrm{km}^2/\mathrm{s}$ \citep[e.g.][]{abramenko+11,skokic2019,baumann+04}.
-Thus, by assuming that the turbulent magnetic Prandlt number is about unity, our choice is entirely consistent.
+Thus, by assuming that the turbulent magnetic Prandtl number is about unity \citep{kapyla2020}, our choice is entirely consistent. {Furthermore, we can combine the $30$ Mm length scale for the large scale convective flows as proposed by \cite{vasil2021} with the lower bound of about 10 m/s for the vertical convective velocity as estimated from observations by \cite{greer2016}, resulting in $\nu_\mathrm{eff}\simeq 300\,\mathrm{km}^2/\mathrm{s}$.
+Although within an order of magnitude of our original estimate, the foregoing calculation is admittedly oversimplified, especially considering that the effective viscosity may be anisotropic and scale dependent \citep{rincon2017}. }